 Alan has extended his work to integrated models for hydrogen generation, diffusion and trapping in metals, and to the prediction of the evolution of cracks from corrosion pits.

-Find out more about NPL's Lifetime Management of Materials research
+Find out more about NPL's National Corrosion Service research

 Contact: Alan Turnbull